supakorn22/thaiboardgameRAG/README.md

 docker-compose up -d
 ```

 This will launch the services.
-The default query API runs on port `5000`, but if it's already in use, the project may fall back to port `5001`.
+The default query API runs on port `5001`.

 ### 2. Index Documents